wayoubi/lockdown-permit/README.md

 ## Introduction
-A Proof of Concept to generate digitally signed QR barcodes, PKI digitally signed barcode helps prevent faking lockdown permits during COVID-19 breakdown
+A Proof of Concept to generate digitally signed QR barcodes, PKI digitally signed barcode helps prevent faking lockdown permits during COVID-19 breakout

 ## How to Build and Run the System
 Make sure you have Maven, github and Java 8 jdk installed on your computer